jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Compute/Pricing/Billing-Rules.md

 | General Type | 1 | 4 | 5 |
 | Large Memory Type | 1 | 8 | 8 |

-Computing resource of data computing service can be purchased by daily/monthly package and you can contact customer service to enjoy higher discount if purchase by quarterly/yearly package.
+Computing resource of Data Compute can be purchased by daily/monthly package and you can contact customer service to enjoy higher discount if purchase by quarterly/yearly package.

 Users need to select lease duration, type and number of node configuration according to actual use demand.
 Costs will be deducted immediately upon purchase.
 Instructions: daily package is divided on basis of 24H, namely it takes effect at the purchase time and expires upon 24H.
 Monthly package is divided on basis of natural month, namely, if the effective date is January 15 for purchase of one month, then its period of validity is till February 15;
           Under special circumstance, if the effective date is January 31, then it will expire on February 28 or 29.

-The computing resource of data computing service in use can be renewed and expanded.
+The computing resource of Data Compute in use can be renewed and expanded.

 Renew means extend the period of validity as per the same specifications.
 Expansion means add number of nodes of same configuration within the period of validity